-With nearly over 40 years in the police defense business, the LDF is well aware that providing a representative does not ensure victory.
+With close to 50 years in the police defense business, the LDF is well aware that providing a representative does not ensure victory.
 That’s why, when appropriate, we pay for investigators, expert witnesses, polygraphers, transcripts, and other court costs.
 The intelligent use of litigation aids separates the LDF from other plans.

 Who provides the Representation?

 The LDF maintains a panel of the most experienced attorneys and lay representatives in the areas in which it provides services.
 These providers are recognized experts in the field.
 You will find their names on all the leading peace officer rights cases and on the faculty of police academies.

 Simply call 888-556-5631.
 You will briefly speak with a care coordinator who will determine your eligibility for benefits.
 If the case is coverable you will be referred to your association’s designated provider.
 Most calls take no more than four minutes.

 What if I am involved in a critical incident outside of normal business hours?

 Our 24-hour a day, 365 day-a-year hotline is available for all critical incidents ranging from shootings to in-custody deaths, to vehicle pursuits resulting in serious injury.
 When you call 888-556-5631 you will get an answering service which will then put you in touch with the Administrator.
 In most cases, the Administrator can get an attorney call-out within 15 minutes.